ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 # Security Considerations

-Note that applications should not rely upon a stable hostname-to- address mapping to ensure any security properties, since DNS results may change between queries.
+Note that applications should not rely upon a stable hostname-to-address mapping to ensure any security properties, since DNS results may change between queries.
 Happy Eyeballs may make it more likely that subsequent connections to a single hostname use different IP addresses.

+When using HTTP, HTTPS resource records indicate that clients should require HTTPS when connecting to an origin (see {{Section 9.5 of !RFC9460}}), so an active attacker can attempt a downgrade attack by interfering with the successful delivery of HTTPS resource records.
+When clients use insecure DNS mechanisms, any on-path attacker can simply drop HTTPS resource records, so clients cannot tell the difference between an attack and a resolver that fails to respond to HTTPS queries.

+However, when using cryptographically protected DNS mechanisms, as described in {{Section 3.1 of !RFC9460}}, both SVCB-reliant and SVCB-optional clients MUST NOT send any unencrypted data after the TCP handshake completes unless they have received a valid HTTPS response.
+Those clients need to complete a TLS handshake before proceeding if that response is non-negative.

 # IANA Considerations